aseriy/writings/crdb-views.md

 > Don't forget to log out and log back in as `root` user to continue.

-## Abstracting Underlaying Table Schema Changes
+## Improving Application Maintainability

+Often, multiple applications access the same database.
+SQL statements may be scattered across the source code and maintained by different developers.
+As applications evolve, the underlying tables may require modifications, such as adding new columns.

-As the applications supported by the database(s) evolve, the tables may need alterations, like adding new columns or changing column type.
-Let's consider an application that queries the `datapoints` table for ten random row using a wildcard for the columns:
+Let's consider an application that queries the `datapoints` table for ten random rows using a wildcard to select all columns:

 ```sql
 > SELECT * FROM datapoints ORDER BY random() LIMIT 10;